nanikit/vim_comic_viewer/README.md

 It's comic viewer library which can be used by tampermonkey.

 Basic shortcut is

-i: enter fullscreen
+- i: toggle fullscreen

-j: next page
+- j: next page

-k: previous page
+- k: previous page

+- o: close tab